Best Wine with Pizza — What Actually Works by Topping

 Unoaked Chardonnay

-The word “unoaked” is doing a lot of work here.
-An oaked, buttery Chardonnay next to a rich white pizza creates a situation where everything tastes the same — heavy, creamy, undifferentiated.
-An unoaked Chardonnay, particularly from Burgundy or the Mâconnais region, has the weight to handle a creamy sauce but the acidity to cut through it.
+The word “unoaked” is doing a lot of work in that heading.
+An oaked, buttery Chardonnay next to a rich white pizza creates this situation where everything tastes identical — heavy, creamy, undifferentiated.
+Unoaked Chardonnay, particularly from Burgundy or the Mâconnais region, has enough weight to handle creamy sauce while the acidity cuts through it.
+The Louis Jadot Mâcon-Villages is around $15 — clean, mineral, just enough fruit to stay interesting.
+Against white pizza with roasted garlic and fresh herbs, it’s genuinely one of my favorite pairings at any price.

 Pinot Grigio — The Real Version